 81A.
-Penal Charges in Loan Accounts44
+Penal Charges in Loan Accounts47

 - 81A.1.
 Penalty, if charged, for non-compliance of material terms and conditions of loan contract by the borrower shall be treated as 'penal charges' and shall not be levied in the form of 'penal interest' that is added to the rate of interest charged on the advances.
 There shall be no capitalisation of penal charges i.e., no further interest computed on such charges.
 However, this will not affect the normal procedures for compounding of interest in the loan account. - 81A.2.
 The HFCs shall not introduce any additional component to the rate of interest and ensure compliance to these guidelines in both letter and spirit. - 81A.3.
+The HFCs shall formulate a Board approved policy on penal charges or similar charges on loans, by whatever name called.

+47 Inserted vide circular DoR.MCS.REC.28/01.01.001/2023-24 dated August 18, 2023.

-The HFCs shall formulate a Board approved policy on penal charges or similar charges on loans, by whatever name called. - 81A.4.
-The quantum of penal charges shall be reasonable and commensurate with the non-compliance of material terms and conditions of loan contract without being discriminatory within a particular loan / product category.
+- 81A.4.
+The quantum of penal charges shall be reasonable and commensurate with the non-compliance of material terms and conditions of loan contract without being discriminatory within a particular loan / product category. - 81A.5.

-44 Inserted vide circular DoR.MCS.REC.28/01.01.001/2023-24 dated August 18, 2023.

-- 81A.5.
 The penal charges in case of loans sanctioned to 'individual borrowers, for purposes other than business', shall not be higher than the penal charges applicable to non-individual borrowers for similar non-compliance of material terms and conditions. - 81A.6.
 The quantum and reason for penal charges shall be clearly disclosed by HFCs to the customers in the loan agreement and most important terms & conditions / Key Fact Statement (KFS) as applicable, in addition to being displayed on REs website under Interest rates and Service Charges. - 81A.7.
 Whenever reminders for non-compliance of material terms and conditions of loan are sent to borrowers, the applicable penal charges shall be communicated.
 Further, any instance of levy of penal charges and the reason therefor shall also be communicated. - 81A.8.
-These instructions shall be implemented in respect of all the fresh loans availed from April 01, 2024 onwards45.
+These instructions shall be implemented in respect of all the fresh loans availed from April 01, 2024 onwards48.
 HFCs may carry out appropriate revisions in their policy framework and ensure implementation of the instructions in respect of all the fresh loans availed/ renewed from the effective date.
-In the case of existing loans, the switchover to new penal charges regime shall be ensured on next review or renewal date45 falling on or after April 01, 2024, but not later than June 30, 2024. - 81B.
-46Reset of Floating Interest Rate on Equated Monthly Instalments (EMI) based Personal Loans47 (including housing loans) - 81B.1.
-At the time of sanction of EMI based floating rate personal loans, HFCs are required to take into account the repayment capacity of borrowers to ensure that adequate headroom/ margin is available for elongation of tenor and/ or increase in EMI, in the scenario of possible increase in the external benchmark rate/ interest rates during the tenor of the loan.
-However, in respect of EMI based floating rate personal loans, in the wake of rising interest rates, several consumer grievances related to elongation of loan tenor and/or increase in EMI
+In the case of existing loans, the switchover to new penal charges regime shall be ensured on next review or renewal date 48 falling on or after April 01, 2024, but not later than June 30, 2024.

+81B.
+49Reset of Floating Interest Rate on Equated Monthly Instalments (EMI) based Personal Loans50 (including housing loans)

+81B.1.
+At the time of sanction of EMI based floating rate personal loans, HFCs are required to take into account the repayment capacity of borrowers to ensure that adequate headroom/ margin is available for elongation of tenor and/ or increase

+48 Vide circular DoR.MCS.REC.61/01.01.001/2023-24 dated December 29, 2023 in EMI, in the scenario of possible increase in the external benchmark rate/ interest rates during the tenor of the loan.
+However, in respect of EMI based floating rate personal loans, in the wake of rising interest rates, several consumer grievances related to elongation of loan tenor and/or increase in EMI amount, without proper communication with and/or consent of the borrowers have been received.
+In order to address these concerns, the HFCs are advised to put in place an appropriate policy framework meeting the following requirements for implementation and compliance: